 - Consult the Academic Departments and Programs page or look for a link on Departments and Programs' websites entitled, "Information for First Year Students."
 You should also feel free to contact the person listed as Chair or Coordinator for each department or program with questions about that specific department or program.

 - Other information you might find helpful includes information on Pre-Health, Pre-Law and Other Pre-Professional Programs and International/Off-Campus Study.

 - Review the Academic Advising & Resources page in the New Laurentian Guide.

 - To view a list of courses and times offered for fall go to the Registrar's office website, scroll down, left side box labeled Term Information and select Course Schedule.

-- Contact your summer advisor or the First Year Program (315-229-7397).
+- Contact your academic advisor or the First Year Program (315-229-7397).
 They will be happy to provide some guidance and answer whatever questions you might have.